Harish-1406/EXNO-5-DS/README.md

 <img width="402" height="389" alt="image" src="https://github.com/user-attachments/assets/9a90b82a-d148-443b-a068-e98487701cb3" />

 # Result:
-From this experiment , I have learnt that how the different plots in data visualization works effectively.Like how Line chart and Spline chart helps to show the trends and relationships between variables.
-Also these visualization helps to discover trends and patterns that help to analyse the data.
+From this experiment , I have learnt that how the different plots in data visualization works effectively.Like Line chart and Spline chart helps to show the trends and relationships between variables.
+Also these visualization helps to discover trends and patterns that help to analyse the dataset.